 Your Obsession With Sales Revenue Could Be Killing Your Growth

-by The One Page Business Plan Company, January 14, 2021
+Written by The One Page Business Plan Company, on January 14, 2021

 Overly focusing on revenue ignores other factors that can mean the difference between success and failure.
 Making the change to obsess on an EBITDA-based performance metric is a powerful way to improve your profits and valuation.